“I think one of the reasons for my comeback is that I am really happy in my personal life.” – Judy Garland, 1955

 February 13, 1963: Judy collapsed just before going on stage at Harrah’s Resort in Lake Tahoe.
 She had canceled her February 11th performance due to having the flu but rallied and performed on February 12th.
 The flu was too much for her, and she ended up canceling the rest of her engagement, by mutual agreement with Harrah’s management.
 Judy was taken to the hospital on the morning of the 14th.

 February 13, 1965: Judy played her final two shows – matinee and evening – in Toronto (at The O’Keefe Center) to great success.
 Liza had flown in to see the final show that evening.

-Here is audio of this night’s show as recorded from the audience (zip file).
+Here is the audio of this night’s show as recorded by a fan from the audience (zip file).

 Judy’s shows at the O’Keefe grossed $98,000.
 The theater held 3,200 people, at a $6.00 top price.
 The potential had been $126,000 for eight shows, but Judy had to cancel one day due to her severe cold and laryngitis.
 The venue was at SRO capacity for all six of the shows she did.